gskielian/Arduino-DataLogging/Bash-One-Liner/README.md

 Bash One Liner
 ==============

-Simple streamd
+Simple streamed timestamped sensor data from your Arduino.

-This method accomplishes fast fast, timestamped data without purchasing an RTC.
+This method accomplishes fast-fast timestamped data without purchasing an RTC.

 This can also be done via a bluetooth tty port (in theory, I haven't tried).